-- the school places importance on working with parents - there is a welcoming atmosphere - staff have high expectations of the children and there is an emphasis on each child's achievements - the school supports children particularly where there are additional needs
+- the school places importance on working with parents - there is a welcoming atmosphere - staff have high expectations of the children and there is an emphasis on each child's achievements - the school supports children particularly where there are additional needs - a wide range of out of school activities is available for all ages and abilities

-- a wide range of out of school activities is available for all ages and abilities - other parents are involved in the work of the school and speak highly of it - the school is well led by the headteacher and governors - there is a plan showing how the school hopes to develop over the next few years - the children's work is displayed with care - governors are fully involved in the life of the school and parents have easy access to them - the school makes good use of the LA and its support services.
+- other parents are involved in the work of the school and speak highly of it - the school is well led by the headteacher and governors - there is a plan showing how the school hopes to develop over the next few years - the children's work is displayed with care - governors are fully involved in the life of the school and parents have easy access to them - the school makes good use of the LA and its support services.

-This list is by no means complete and you will be able to judge a great deal from the atmosphere of the school during your visit, if this has been possible.
+This list is by no means complete and you will be able to judge a great deal from the atmosphere of the school during your visit if this has been possible.
 All children and all schools are different, and it is helpful if you can visit a number of schools before deciding which school is most likely to meet your child's needs.
-N.B.
-Some schools will only be holding virtual open evenings/days and tours this year.

-You will have heard much about 'parental choice' and it is important for you to consider: - the admissions criteria - are you likely to get a place in your preferred school?
+You will have heard much about 'parental choice', and it is important for you to consider: - are you likely to get a place in your preferred school?